 Photo courtesy of Matthew Staver

-Jennifer Oldham is a Pulitzer Prize-winning reporter with an eye for agenda-setting enterprise, narrative and investigative stories chronicling newfound trends in aviation, the arts, business, education, energy, government, housing, politics, social justice, the environment and women's and gay rights.
+Jennifer Oldham is a Pulitzer Prize-winning reporter with an eye for agenda-setting enterprise, narrative and investigative stories chronicling newfound trends in aviation, the arts, business, economic inequality, education, energy, the environment, government, housing, politics, social justice and women's and gay rights.

 As a national correspondent at Bloomberg News, Jennifer Oldham criss-crossed Alaska with Governor Bill Walker in a state trooper plane for a Businessweek profile, visited the westernmost point in the United States -- on Kauai -- for an exclusive on the birthplace of gay rights, tramped through the tick-infested Allegheny National Forest on a hunt for abandoned oil and gas wells.
 Her willingness to go beyond offices and conference rooms brings stories to life, whether it's flying to spend a day reporting in Bethel, Alaska, a town only accessible by air and boat which boasts more cabbies than any other U.S. city, or riding straight up Copper Mountain on the back of a snowmobile behind a ski patrolwoman in the sub-zero, pre-dawn hours to measure snowfall, or spending six days with a long-haul trucker.
 She won the National Association of Real Estate Editor's silver award for online reporting for a piece on the real estate crisis in North Dakota's man camps in 2016 and shared an Economic Journalism Award for Excellence in Economic Reporting from the Institute on Political Journalism and a first place citation from the San Francisco Peninsula Press Club in 2013 for the series "America's Great State Payroll Giveaway".